pixashot/docs/core-concepts/request-lifecycle.md

 ### Resource Cleanup

-Resources are properly cleaned up after each request:
+After processing the request, resources such as temporary files and the page object are cleaned up.

 ```python
 try: